easy2stake/celestia-bridge-metrics/README.md

 **Full monitoring stack here:** [https://github.com/P-OPSTeam/celestia-tools/tree/main/grafana](https://github.com/P-OPSTeam/celestia-tools/tree/main/grafana)
 ## Configuration
 The exporter is pre-configured to transmit telemetry data to the Celestia server.
+This is already configured for mainnet.
 Refer to the configuration in `conf/otel-collector-config.yaml`:

 ```yaml
 exporters: